 Step 5: Create Key Pages

-Unless it’s designed to be a one-page site, every website should have at least a couple pages, including an about page and a contact page.
-We also recommend a blog page to house your news or posts as well.
-But depending on your site’s purpose, you’ll probably want other pages as well, such as a portfolio or gallery to show off your work.
+Unless it’s designed to be a one-page site, every website should have at least a couple pages.
+For example an about page and a contact page.
+We also recommend a blog page to house your news or posts.
+But depending on your site’s purpose, you’ll probably want other pages as well.
+This could be a portfolio or gallery to show off your work.
 If you have products to sell, you’d want a store page.
 Keep in mind you may need or want to install plugins in order to add and customize these types of pages.

 Most websites will have a blog – in fact, many sites are just a blog!
 Depending on your theme you may not need to create a blog page, as many blogging WordPress themes are already styled so you can just get to work adding posts.
 Some however do include a custom blog page template, which you can use by going to Pages > Add New and then selecting the “blog” template from a metabox to the right of or below the main text editor.
 Once you save your page, you’ll also need to define it as your blog under the Settings > Reading > Static page as your “Posts page” option.

 About pages are great for businesses to share company history, mission statements and team members.
 Or for independent bloggers to share notes on how they got started, their interests and their personal story.
-While not every site needs one it’s a good page to consider if you want to connect with your audience on a more personal level.
+While not every site needs one it’s a good page to consider.
+An about page is a great way to connect with your audience on a more personal level.

 Pretty much every website will have a contact page.
 It’s fairly simple to create a contact page with WordPress, since there are a plethora of easy plugins compatible with popular themes.
 At the very least you can consider using one of these contact form plugins to add a simple form to your footer or sidebar, or a mapping plugin to showcase your locations.

 For some businesses it makes sense to showcase your work, which is where a portfolio is very useful.
 To create an online portfolio you can either choose a theme or add a plugin that includes a portfolio custom post type.
-Custom post types add a new easy to find menu item in your main lefthand WordPress dashboard and often work just like adding a blog post, only they’re styled differently and include custom options specific to their purpose.
+Custom post types add a new easy to find menu item in your main lefthand WordPress dashboard.
+These most often work just like adding a blog post.
+The difference is that they often features custom styles and options specific to their purpose.
 So a portfolio will typically include options to build galleries, upload videos or even audio so you can show potential clientele how awesome you are.

 Lastly, whether you want to sell your own goods in an Etsy-like shop or recommend items from affiliate stores on your own site you can build an online store with WordPress.
 Specifically with the free WooCommerce plugin.
-Similar to a portfolio, WooCommerce (and other e-commerce platforms like EDD or Shopify) adds a custom post type with custom options for your products such as digital/physical item, product gallery, product variations, coupons, shipping, taxes and more.
+Similar to a portfolio, WooCommerce (and other e-commerce platforms like EDD or Shopify) adds a custom post type.
+This includes custom options for your products such as digital/physical item, product gallery, product variations, coupons, shipping, taxes and more.

 Step 6: Importing and Exporting Content

 These tools often get overlooked in discussions about getting started.
 If you’re new to WordPress but not to blogging or website management, importing and exporting are handy tools to have, and easy to do.
-To move content from an old WordPress website, use the export tool to download and xml file of your site content.
+To move content from an old WordPress website, use the export tool.
+This will download an xml file of your site content.

 Step 7: More Info to Get Started with WordPress